telerik/report-server-docs/user-guide/report-server-manager-overview.md

 |__Roles__| Name | | |
 |__Webhooks__| Webhook URL | | |

 The items' order in the multi-column sorting depends on the sequence in which you have applied sorting to the columns.
 The sorting applied earlier is prioritized.
-For example, if you sort the Reports view first by `Category`, and then by `Name/Description`, the grid will sort the items by `Category` and then would apply the sorting within each category by report `Name/Description`.
+For example, if you sort the Reports view first by `Category`, and then by `Name/Description`, the grid will sort the items by `Category` and then would apply the sorting within each category by report `Name/Description` as shown in the next image.

->caption __Sorting__ and __Page Size__ in Report Server Views
+>caption __Sorting__ and __Page Size__ in Report Server Grid Views

 ![Sorting and Page Size](../../images/report-server-images/sorting-page-size.png)